 Carey Law hosts numerous speakers and panels relating to international law throughout the year.
 These programs offer excellent opportunities to meet people doing work that interests you.
 You can also think about attending conferences, lectures and other programs dealing with international work beyond the Penn campus.
 The International Law Society at American University Washington College of Law sponsors an International Career Forum each fall.
 Carey Law students can participate in this forum.
 The program features panels speaking about strategies, as wells as discussions of different areas of public international law.

 Additionally, the ASIL and the ABA have programs and conferences to which their members are invited.
 Locally, the World Affairs Council of Philadelphia sponsors speakers on a variety of international issues.

 Current students as well as alumni have had a variety of international experiences before, during and after law school.
 Students and alumni may be able to put you in touch with organizations and others working in the field.

-Additionally, the Law School has an outstanding LLM program for international lawyers.
+Additionally, Carey Law has an outstanding LLM program for international lawyers.
 This year we have approximately 115 foreign-trained lawyers from 46 countries, including judges, NGO leaders, government officials and others.
 This impressive and diverse group was selected from a pool of 1175 applicants from 70 countries.
 Most of the students are practicing attorneys in their home countries.
 For a list of the current LLMs and where they are from, see the LLM student directory.
 To contact alumni, you can check the alumni network.
 Reaching out to international alumni can be challenging and you should consider meeting with Elise Luce Kraemer to discuss strategies to connecting with alumni.